fabrica-land/fabrica-contracts/README.md

 - New initializer is passed to `upgradeToAndCall` as a packed ABI call (see above)

 ## Onchain Traits Deployment
-- Deploy the validator-registry contract, calling `initialize`
+- Deploy and verify the validator-registry contract
-- Deploy the validator-registry proxy, setting the initial implementation
+- Deploy and verify the validator-registry proxy, setting the initial implementation and calling `initialize` in the data
 - Add the Fabrica v3 Validator name, pointing to the validator proxy
 - Test the `name` method
-- Deploy the new validator implementation, calling `initialize`
+- Deploy and verify the new validator implementation
 - Call upgradeTo on the validator proxy
 - Add the trust names for each of our operating-agreement versions
 - Test the `operatingAgreementName` method
+- Set and test the default operating agreement
-- Deploy the new token implementation, calling `initialize`
+- Deploy and verify the new token implementation
 - Call `upgradeToAndCall` on the token proxy, calling `initializeV3`
 - Call `setValidatorRegistry` with the address of the registry proxy
 - Call `updateValidator` and `updateOperatingAgreement` on a token